Part IV

 By reclaiming the totality of these universal energies within ourselves, we model a different way of being, reshaping the collective energetic field.

-Below are two drills—Mountain and Water—that let you rehearse these poles directly.
-Here, read them as everyday leadership practices: Mountain as internal authority and boundary; Water as receptivity and integration.
-If you’ve met them in an erotic polarity context, let this version translate the same qualities into conflict, facilitation, creativity, and daily decisions.
+Below are two drills—Pillar and Wave—that let you rehearse these poles directly in ordinary life: Pillar as internal authority and boundary; Wave as receptivity and integration.
+Use them in conflict, leadership, creativity, and repair.

 This trains internal authority: becoming a container you can rely on.